 I’m in between these two groups.
 Because I love animals and it is definitely one of the reasons I went vegan.
 And I love being healthy because it makes me feel so good!
 And Shawn and I have Green Smoothies every friggin’ day now because we love them so much.

 But sometimes, we also like having Vegan Baked Ginger Pear Donuts.

 How To Love Vegan Baked Ginger Pear Donuts

 It’s important to love your Vegan Baked Ginger Pear Donuts properly.
 First, it requires having the right ingredients on hand.
 I use a combination of all-purpose flour and whole wheat pastry flour.
 I think the two together add nice flavor and color.
 I also used coconut sugar.
 Of course, you could use brown sugar, but again, the flavor created from the coconut sugar is, well, um, sweet!

 Besides, coconut sugar seems to have less impact on blood sugar, so that makes it a healthier alternative to refined sugar, which is what brown sugar is.

 Are you surprised to learn brown sugar is refined sugar?
 When they refine sugar, molasses is a by-product.
 And they make brown sugar by adding some molasses back into the refined sugar.

-When I add the chopped pear, I leave the skin in the game.
-Because the skin is where most of the health benefits are found in something like a pear.
+When I add the chopped pear, I leave the skin, because the skin is where most of the nutrients are found in something like a pear.
 Besides, once the pear is baked into the donut, the skin is nice and tender.
 You won’t even notice it.

 The second way to love your vegan baked pear ginger donuts is to get all drizzly with them.
 We love just a little drizzle of vanilla frosting on these donuts.
 They add some lovely color, but also flavor.
 Because these baked donuts are lightly sweetened, the frosting brings it all home.